onestruggler/EucDomain/README.md

 Note:

-We use the Agda version 2.6.2, and Agda stdlib verion 2.0.
+We use the Agda version 2.6.5, and Agda stdlib verion 2.0 released on Dec 12, 2023.